ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 Another very familiar shortcut is the usage of `/` to filter on the context you're currently in.
 This works on basically any screen where you'd expect it, even in the logs view!

-After a few days of use it feels very natural to use.
+After a few days of use, it feels very natural to use.
 However, for those of us who rather use their mouse to navigate through resources and hate memorizing commands, this tool is not for you.

 The project is still under very active development and quite some people are contributing to the codebase.
 Since the project doesn't seem to be backed by a company directly, there are no real support guarantees nor is there a fixed release schedule.
 The maintainer however accepts fixes quite fast and releases are very frequent, sometimes multiple a day.

-Demo: go from deployment to all the way into pod logs
+Demo: Go from deployment to all the way into pod logs
 <img alt="k9s from deployment to pod logs" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/k9s-deploy.gif' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">

-Demo: Switch between 2 Kubernetes contexts
+Demo: Switch between two Kubernetes contexts
 <img alt="k9s context switch" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/k9s-ctx.gif' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">

 Demo: Find out where a configmap is used